 And quite possibly, Paul

-ordered the church in Rome not to resist the government.
+who taught the church in Rome not to resist the government.

 ALLEGIANCE